jthieffry/asaca-notes/Serverless and Application Services.md

 * In EventBridge, there is a default bus but can also have custom additional event buses.
 * Rule matches incoming event or schedule and route the event to 1+ target (ex. lambda).
 * The event itself is in json format.

+## SNS
+* Public aws service, network connectivity with public endpoint.
+* Coordinates the sending and delivery of messages.
+* MESSAGES MUST BE UNDER 256kb
+* Topics are the base entities where perms and config are set.
+* A publisher sends msg to topic.
+Topic has subscribers which rcv msg (ex. http/s, email, sqs, mobile push, lambda etc).
+* SNS used across aws for notifications (eg cloudwatch and cfn).
+* When delivering to subs, you can configure filtering and fanout options.
+* Delivery status can be forwarded (ex. to http, lambda, sqs).
+* Delivery can be retried
+* HA and scalable at the region level.
+* Server side encryption
+* Cross account possible via topic policy.